corefan/xenko-docs/manual/input/mouse.md

 ### Mouse delta

-Use [MouseDelta](xref:SiliconStudio.Xenko.Input.InputManager.MouseDelta) to get the change in mouse position in normalized coordinates since the last update.
+Use [InputManager.MouseDelta](xref:SiliconStudio.Xenko.Input.InputManager.MouseDelta) to get the change in mouse position in normalized coordinates since the last update.
 You can use this to analyze mouse movement speed and direction.

 ### Mouse wheel delta

 You can use the mouse wheel to trigger actions in a project.
 For example, in a first-person shooter game, moving the mouse wheel might switch weapons or zoom a camera.

-The [MouseWheelDelta](xref:SiliconStudio.Xenko.Input.InputManager.MouseWheelDelta) returns a positive value when the user scrolls forwards and a negative value when the user scrolls backwards.
+The [InputManager.MouseWheelDelta](xref:SiliconStudio.Xenko.Input.InputManager.MouseWheelDelta) returns a positive value when the user scrolls forwards and a negative value when the user scrolls backwards.
 A value of `0` indicates no movement.

 ## Lock the mouse position